ballerina-platform/module-ballerina-jwt/jwt-ballerina/Package.md

 The Ballerina JWT module facilitates auth providers that is to be used by the clients and listeners of different protocol connectors.
 Also, it provides the APIs for issuing a self-signed JWT and validating a JWT.

-For more information go to [The JWT Module](https://docs.central.ballerina.io/ballerina/jwt/latest).

 ### Report Issues

 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina